jonathan-fielding/q-combinators/README.markdown

 ### .object.demand

-Resolves an object of promises when the 'demanded' keys are successful.
-All other keys are optional, as in `.object.fulfilled`.
+Resolves an object of promises when the 'demanded' keys contain successful promises.

-If a demanded key's promise fails, the returned promise also fails with an object of the failures.
+If a demanded promise fails, the returned promise will also fail.

 ```javascript
 // happy path